Fr0sT-Brutal/awesome-pascal/README.md

 * [SpTBXLib](https://github.com/SilverpointDev/sptbxlib). `[Delphi]` Add on package for Toolbar2000 components, it adds the following features: Skins, Unicode support, Custom painting events and many more.

-* [Kastri library free](https://github.com/DelphiWorlds/KastriFree). `[Delphi]` Free version of the Kastri library, a cross-platform library which builds upon the existing RTL and FMX libraries in Delphi.
+* [Kastri](https://github.com/DelphiWorlds/Kastri). `[Delphi]` Cross-platform library which builds upon the existing RTL and FMX libraries in Delphi.
 Supports a number of newer APIs that you won't find in FMX/RTL, and "backfills" for missing APIs

 * [DelphiUCL](https://github.com/VuioVuio/DelphiUCL). `[Delphi]` UWP controls for Delphi VCL.

+* [JPPack](https://github.com/jackdp/JPPack). `[Delphi]` `[FPC]` Collection of VCL components for Delphi and LCL components for Lazarus and CodeTyphon - buttons, panels, LinkLabel, ProgressBar, ColorComboBox, ColorListBox, Timer and other

 ## Single controls